MarceStarlet/marcestarlet.github.io/content/post/AboutMe.md

 	<p>&nbsp;</p>
   <h3>My Career</h3>
   <p>
   I’m graduated from the "Instituto Tecnológico de Tepic" with a specialty in distributed applications.
 I have more than 6 years of experience in Java development (JSE & JEE), web applications and enterprise applications.
 I’m a passionate woman about software engineering by generating and sharing content, but also I’m interested about the diversity in the IT world.
-I'm currently working as a Software Engineer in Toshiba TGCS, I'm a Co-Founder and current leader of the Tech Women Community and an active participant in Java GDL community.
+I'm currently working as a Software Engineer in Toshiba TGCS, I'm a Co-Founder and current leader of the Tech Women Community and an active participant in the Java GDL community.
   </p><br/>
 </div>